The intrinsic formality of $E_n$-operads

 We then use the end-formula:

-where we set $\ICat = \Sigma$ (respectively, $\ICat = \Lambda$) to provide the category of collections (respectively, of $\Lambda$-collections) with a hom bifunctor with values in the category of dg-modules.
-We also call `homomorphisms of $\Sigma$-collections (respectively, of $\Lambda$-collections)' the elements of this dg-hom.
-We have an obvious counterpart of these dg-modules of homomorphisms for $\Sigma$-collections (respectively, for $\Lambda$-collections) in graded modules $\Hom_{\gr\ICat\Seq^c}(\MOp,\NOp)$ which follows from the identity between graded modules and dg-modules equipped with a trivial differential.
+where we set $\ICat = \Sigma$ (respectively, $\ICat = \Lambda$) to provide the category of symmetric collections (respectively, of $\Lambda$-collections) with a hom bifunctor with values in the category of dg-modules.
+We also call `homomorphisms of symmetric collections (respectively, of $\Lambda$-collections)' the elements of this dg-hom.
+We have an obvious counterpart of these dg-modules of homomorphisms for symmetric collections (respectively, for $\Lambda$-collections) in graded modules $\Hom_{\gr\ICat\Seq^c}(\MOp,\NOp)$ which follows from the identity between graded modules and dg-modules equipped with a trivial differential.

-Recall that we assume that our objects are concentrated in arity $r>1$ in our definition of the category of $\Sigma$-collections (see~\S\ref{Background:TripleCoresolution}), and similarly when we deal with $\Lambda$-collections.
-We may equivalently assume that a $\Sigma$-collection (respectively, a $\Lambda$-collection) is a diagram $\MOp$ over the entire category $\ICat = \Sigma$ (respectively, $\ICat = \Lambda$) satisfying $\MOp(r) = 0$ for $r = 0,1$, and we implicitly use this correspondence when we perform our end~(\ref{DeformationComplexes:Biderivations:Homomorphisms:Definition}) over the whole category $\ICat = \Sigma$ (respectively, $\ICat = \Lambda$).
+Recall that we assume that our objects are concentrated in arity $r>1$ in our definition of the category of symmetric collections (see~\S\ref{Background:TripleCoresolution}), and similarly when we deal with $\Lambda$-collections.
+In fact, we may equivalently assume that a symmetric collection (respectively, a $\Lambda$-collection) is a diagram $\MOp$ defined over the entire category $\ICat = \Sigma$ (respectively, $\ICat = \Lambda$), but for which we have $\MOp(r) = 0$ for $r = 0,1$.
+We implicitly use this correspondence when we perform our end~(\ref{DeformationComplexes:Biderivations:Homomorphisms:Definition}) over the whole category $\ICat = \Sigma$ (respectively, $\ICat = \Lambda$).

-In what follows, we also form hom-objects with (Hopf) cooperads as source $\MOp = \COp$ or target object $\NOp = \COp$.
+In what follows, we also form hom-objects with (Hopf) cooperads as source $\MOp = \COp$ or as target object $\NOp = \COp$.
 In principle, we have to take the coaugmentation coideal $\overline{\COp}$ in to order to fulfill our connectedness requirements for collections $\overline{\COp}(0) = \overline{\COp}(1) = 0$, but this does not change the result of our hom-object construction as soon as one of our objects does fulfill the connectedness relations.
 We therefore often perform this abuse of notation when we deal with homomorphisms. \end{rem}